 - 130 ml kefir or soured cream

-Make a strong coffee with 280ml milk and 18tbsp Nescafé.
+- Make a strong coffee with 280ml milk and 8 teaspoon Nescafé (instant coffee).
 Allow to cool.
 I make all the coffee at once and then split it into half using one half for the icing and the other for the actual cake.

-In a bowl, sift the flour together with the baking powder, cacao powder and a pinch of salt unless you use salted butter.
+- In a bowl, sift the flour together with the baking powder, soda bicarbonate, cacao powder and a pinch of salt unless you use salted butter.
 Mix a little.

-In a freestanding mixer place the egg yolks with 200g sugar, vanilla and the soft butter.
+- In a freestanding mixer place the egg yolks with 200g sugar, vanilla and the soft butter.
 Mix for about 4-5 mins until it becomes nice, fluffy and creamy.
-Add the kefir or the soured cream and mix for another 2 mins.
+Add the kefir or the soured cream and mix for another minute or so.
 Add the melted chocolate(90g) and mix for 1 more min.

-10. I always make my icing while the cake bakes.
-I recommend to put a timer so that the cake does not get overly baked.
+- I always make my icing while the cake bakes.
+I recommend to set up a timer so that the cake does not get forgotten, thus overly baked.

 - If you’re using salted butter make sure this is only slightly salted, if butter is totally unsalted use a pinch of salt.

 - If you liked this cake I think you would also like this super moist and flavoursome carrot cake.
-Absolutely delicious for a carrott cake lover.
+Absolutely delicious for a carrot cake lover.
 Check it out.